 \subsubsection{Internal Validity}

 Internal validity concerns the extent to which causal relationships can be established and confounding factors are controlled~\cite{easterbrook_selecting_2008}.
 We acknowledge several threats to internal validity.
 First, our purposeful sampling approach, whilst appropriate for exploratory research, may introduce selection bias as we prioritised models with high activity metrics (i.e., downloads and discussions in model repositories on Hugging Face Hub).
-This could systematically exclude smaller or emerging collaborative efforts that employ different practices and that lack significant network reach to publicize efforts.
-To address this concern, we additionally purposively sampled open LLM projects that are known to be spearheading open collaboration, such as EleutherAI and the BigScience Workshop.
-Second, our reliance on developer perspectives may create a single-viewpoint bias, as we did not interview other stakeholders such as users or contributors, who might offer different insights into collaborative practices.
-Still, many of our interviewees take a user and contributor role in the way they reuse extant resources (e.g., datasets) and base models in their work.
-Third, the retrospective nature of interviews may be subject to recall bias, where interviewees' recollections of collaborative processes might be incomplete or influenced by subsequent experiences.
-Finally, social desirability bias may affect responses, as interviewees might present their collaborative practices in a more positive light than reality.
-The two latter threats were addressed through reviewing on online sources about the models and the related collaborations (when possible) to provide contextual awareness to the analysis.
+This could systematically exclude smaller or emerging collaborative efforts that employ different practices and lack significant network reach to publicise their work.
+To address this concern, we also purposively sampled open LLM projects known to be spearheading open collaboration, such as EleutherAI and the BigScience Workshop.
+Second, our reliance on developer perspectives may create a single-viewpoint bias, as we did not interview other stakeholders, such as users or contributors, who might offer different insights into collaborative practices.
+Still, many of our interviewees take on both user and contributor roles in how they reuse extant resources (e.g., datasets) and base models in their work.
+Third, the retrospective nature of interviews may introduce recall bias, as interviewees' recollections of collaborative processes may be incomplete or influenced by subsequent experiences.
+Finally, social desirability bias may affect responses, as interviewees may present their collaborative practices in a more positive light than they actually are.
+The latter threats were addressed through reviewing on online sources about the models and the related collaborations (when possible) to provide contextual awareness to the analysis.